ChengChen-Steven/CIS550_Final_Project/document/Project_Proposal.md

 ### __2. Application Description__
-The application we are building is a multifunctional web app that allows users to quickly retrieve information of stock price, financials and other key stats for the companies of their choice.
-The app will also provide service for users to search similar stocks to follow or push recommendation of stocks/news to users based on their preference. <br><br>
+The application we are building is a multifunctional web application that allows users to quickly retrieve information of stock price, financials, and other key stats for the companies of their choice.
+The app will also provide service for users, like searching similar stocks to follow or pushing recommendations of stocks/news to users based on their preference. <br><br>

 ### __3. Dataset Overview__
 #### __3.1 Data Source__
-We will use a dataset from financial market sites API like Yahoo Finance/AlphaVantage and a dataset from financial news sites API like twitter/bloomberg to filter data to actively inform users with price alert and news/tweets of the companies they follow.
+We will use a dataset from financial market sites API, like Yahoo Finance/AlphaVantage, and a dataset from financial news sites API, like Twitter/Bloomberg, to filter out the data to actively inform users with price alerts and news/tweets of the companies they follow.

-We will fetch data from a variety of datasource, including but not limitted to the following:
+We will fetch the data from a variety of data sources, including but not limited to the following:

 __Yahoo Finance API:__
-* Description: API that contains stock price information and company information
+* Description: API that contains stock price information and company information.
 * Link: https://github.com/ranaroussi/yfinance

 __Alpha Vantage API:__